 6 Movies That Almost Starred Robert Downey Jr.

 Imagine if Duckie had gotten the girl at the end of Pretty in Pink?
 That was, in fact, how the movie was intended to end.
-But the script changed after Jon Cryer landed the part, despite Molly Ringwald pushing for Robert Downey, Jr., who was competing with Cryer for the role.
+But the script changed after Jon Cryer landed the part, despite Molly Ringwald pushing for Downey, who was competing with Cryer for the role.
 In the book You Couldn’t Ignore More if You Tried: The Brat Pack, John Hughes, and Their Impact on a Generation, Ringwald explained that the changed ending made more sense to her once Cryer came on board, as she just wasn’t feeling the romantic vibe.

 Cryer addressed Ringwald’s comments in the DVD commentary on Pretty in Pink: Everything’s Duckie Edition, saying that, "Molly dropped the bomb that she would’ve been fine with the original ending if Robert Downey Jr., had played Duckie … But since it was me, she just couldn’t see it.
 It was like, wow, so I’m that unattractive?
 Thanks, Mol!”

-2. SAY ANYTHING… (1989)
+2. Say Anything… (1989)

-3. BACKDRAFT (1991)
+3. Backdraft (1991)

-4. WILD THINGS (1998)
+4. Wild Things (1998)

 Much like Showgirls, there are two schools of thought when it comes to this strange erotic-teen movie hybrid: love it or hate it.
 Which is something that Kevin Bacon, who both starred in and executive produced the movie, understands.
-“When I first picked up the script, I thought, ‘Oh, my God, this is the trashiest piece of crap I’ve ever read,’” Bacon told Entertainment Weekly.
+“When I first picked up the script, I thought, ‘Oh, my God, this is the trashiest piece of crap I’ve ever read," Bacon told Entertainment Weekly in 2014.
 “But every few pages, I kept discovering that it wasn’t what it seemed.
 Every few pages, there was another surprise.”

-5. AMERICA’S SWEETHEARTS (2001)
+5. America's Sweethearts (2001)

 In 2000, after spending a year incarcerated, Downey’s career seemed to be on the upswing.
-After landing a regular role on Ally McBeal, he was being touted as the next great comeback story … until he was arrested again in November.
+After landing a regular role on Ally McBeal, he was being touted as the next great comeback story … until he was arrested again.
 The show’s producers stuck by him, but the question mark hanging over his availability and fitness to film led producers on America's Sweethearts to rethink his casting as Eddie Thomas, and eventually replace him with John Cusack.
 (When Downey was arrested again just a few months later, he was fired from Ally McBeal, too.)

-Woody Allen faced double trouble when it came down to the paperwork on his 2004 dramedy, Melinda and Melinda.
+Woody Allen faced double trouble when it came time to do the paperwork on his 2004 dramedy, Melinda and Melinda.
 “We were originally going to work with Winona Ryder and Robert Downey Jr. and I couldn’t get insurance on them,” Allen said in Conversations with Woody Allen.
 “The insurance companies are very prissy and sticky and gave us a hard time.
 We were heartbroken because I had worked with Winona before [on Celebrity] and I thought she was perfect for this … And I had always wanted to work with Bob Downey and always thought he was a huge talent.”
 Ryder and Downey were replaced with Radha Mitchell and Will Ferrell.